-Last week I thumbed through a glossy stacks of Christmas catalogs, each having brightly and boldly called for my attention as they spilled from the narrow confines of my mailbox.
+Last week I thumbed through a glossy stacks of Christmas catalogs, each one boldly calling for my attention as they spilled from the narrow confines of my mailbox.
 My artist’s heart loves the displays and innovative photography that pique curiosity with their eye-catching beauty and unique arrangements.

 But it was one beautifully scripted, lavishly arrayed page that caught my attention with its headline: One for you, two for me.